-In Portland, there are two major players in the food playground, the vegetable – buzzing farmer’s markets, inspired vegan restaurants and dedicated gardening – and the almighty meat, with nose-to-tail cooking, butchery classes and charcuterie found in nearly every corner of the city.
+In Portland, there are two major players in the food playground, the vegetable – buzzing farmer’s markets, inspired vegan restaurants, and dedicated gardening – and the almighty meat, with nose-to-tail cooking, butchery classes, and charcuterie found in nearly every corner of the city.
 Chef Ken Gordon is, and has been, a colossal part of the carnivorous scene in Portland, with his restaurant Kenny & Zuke’s, a New York-style Jewish deli known for “sandwiches as big as your head”, a popular destination for locals and tourists alike.
-While the thick cut, addiction-inducing pastrami is a main staple for many, the “Body By Pastrami” t-shirts adorning the wall have begun to hit a little close to home for the chef, as he’s found himself, quite publicly, as a food lover trying to balancing the love of food and his own personal health.
+While the thick-cut, addiction-inducing pastrami is a main staple for many, the “Body By Pastrami” t-shirts adorning the wall have begun to hit a little close to home for the chef, as he’s found himself, quite publicly, as a food lover trying to balance the love of food and his health.

-Q: Since you started your lifestyle change, you’ve added a more health-conscious section to the Kenny & Zuke’s menu.
-As a huge fan of K&Z and of healthy eating, I’ve found myself trying to build healthy meals from your menu hundreds of times.
+Q: Since you started your lifestyle change, you’ve added a more health-conscious section to Kenny & Zuke’s menu.
+As a huge fan of K&Z and healthy eating, I’ve tried to build nutritious meals from your menu hundreds of times.
 What made you decide to make this choice?

 Q: I’ve noticed from your column that you’re no stranger to writing.
 Do you have a background in it – or writers you look to for inspiration?